 Digital Eye Strain

 Digital eye strain is caused by a number of factors, including staring at close-up objects for extended periods of time.
 Another cause is insufficient blinking.
-People typically blink 12 times a minute, but when they stare at a screen, they tend to blink only five times a minute, which means their eyes are not being lubricated properly.
+People typically blink 12 times per minute, but when they stare at a screen, they tend to blink only five times per minute, which means their eyes are not being lubricated properly.

 Symptoms of digital eye strain include headaches, blurred vision, sensitivity to light, eye irritation, double vision, excessive tearing or dry eyes and excessive blinking or squinting.
 Children may also exhibit symptoms such as irritability, poor behavior and a reduced attention span.

-Research conducted by the Alberta Association of Optometrists indicates 28% of parents say their child experiences symptoms during or after using digital devices.
+Research conducted by the Alberta Association of Optometrists indicates 28 per cent of parents say their child experiences symptoms during or after using digital devices.
 However, digital eye strain may be difficult for parents to detect because children may not show obvious signs of discomfort.

-Your doctor of optometry can recommend a customized solution, based on your child’s digital habits, to help prevent the adverse effects of digital eye strain.
+Your optometrist can recommend a customized solution, based on your child’s digital habits, to help prevent the adverse effects of digital eye strain.
 They may recommend computer glasses, which can help reduce eye fatigue.

 There are every-day preventative measures that can be taken to help reduce the risks of digital eye strain:

 - Just walk away.
 Take a break for a few minutes and give your eyes a rest.
 Focus on something in the distance.